VsevolodChaplanov/cmake-conan-template/README.md

 # quick start

-Change pybinf_tatneft -> to your project name and start to develop
+Change my_project -> to your project name and start to develop